 The FAO states that production of farmed fish is dominated by Asia (89% of the global total in volume terms in the last 20 years).
-Over the same period, the shares of Africa and the Americas have increased, while those of Europe and Oceania have decreased slightly (Source: FAO - 2020 SOFIA report).
+Chile, China and Norway are the top producers in the Americas, Asia and Europe.
+All three experienced growth in 2020 (SOFIA report, 2022).

 Fishmeal and fish oil are important ingredients in aquaculture feed.
-As stated in FAO's 2020 SOFIA report, "fishmeal and fish oil are still considered the most nutritious and most digestible ingredients for farmed fish, as well as the major source of omega-3 fatty acids (eicosapentaenoic acid [EPA] and docosahexaenoic acid [DHA])."
+As stated in FAO's 2022 SOFIA report (p77), "fishmeal and fish oil are still considered the most nutritious and most digestible ingredients for farmed fish, as well as the major source of omega-3 fatty acids (eicosapentaenoic acid [EPA] and docosahexaenoic acid [DHA])."

 Information on fishmeal and its use in aquaculture can be found in the articles below: